January 19, 2015 (updated December 6, 2018)

-The fictionalized story of poor vagabond Jack Dawson (Leonardo DiCaprio) and 17-year-old aristocrat Rose DeWitt Bukater (Kate Winslet) falling love on the Titanic won James Cameron a Golden Globe for Best Director.
+The fictionalized story of poor vagabond Jack Dawson (Leonardo DiCaprio) and 17-year-old aristocrat Rose DeWitt Bukater (Kate Winslet) falling in love on the Titanic won James Cameron a Golden Globe for Best Director.
 The film also won Best Motion Picture, Best Original Score, and Best Original Song.
 Titanic was also nominated for 14 Academy Awards, winning 11.
-The original film and the 3D version released on April 4, 2012 to commemorate the 100 year anniversary of RMS Titanic sinking, grossed over $2 billion globally, making it the 2nd highest earning film of all-time to Cameron’s other blockbuster, Avatar.
+The original film and the 3D version released on April 4, 2012 to commemorate the 100 year anniversary of RMS Titanic sinking, grossed over $2 billion globally.
+That is the 2nd highest total ever for a film, second only to Cameron’s other blockbuster, Avatar.

-As cute and addicting as Cameron’s version of Titanic is, the true story of a couple completely eliminated from the script is historically significant, equally romantic, and coincidentally or otherwise very similar to what happened in the movie.
+As cute and addicting as Cameron’s version of Titanic is, the true story is far more compelling and real.
+An interracial couple was completely eliminated from the script.
+They were historically significant, equally romantic, and coincidentally or otherwise, had a very similar fate as Leo and Kate on the boat!

 Who Is Joseph Philippe Lemercier Laroche?

 Mr. Laroche was born to an affluent family in Cap-Haïtien, Haiti on May 26, 1886.
 His uncle Cincinnatus Leconte was the President of Haiti for one year (1911-12).
 Laroche was sent to Beauvais, France in 1901 by his parents when he was 14.
 France is of course Haiti’s former imperial occupier.
 He studied engineering while in France, according to the Titanic Historical Society.